 The visitors can rest and have lunch in the museum restaurant Kantina Pivka.

 ROAD TO INDEPENDENCE

-The central part of the Park of Military History is the exhibition entitled “The Road to Independence” presenting the process of gaining independence in the Republic of Slovenia with an emphasis on the independence war of 1991.
+The central part of the Park of Military History is the exhibition entitled “The Road to Independence” presenting the process of gaining independence in the Republic of Slovenia, emphasizing the independence war of 1991.

-The exhibition enables the visitor to relive war events through direct contact with some important exhibits from that time.
-The exhibition displaying the advance of the Yugoslav unit includes the MiG-21 aircraft, the M-84 tank and the BVP and BTR armored vehicles.
-The important “relics” of the 1991 war are also the Gazelle helicopter “Velenje TO-001”, being the first aircraft to defect from the Yugoslav Military Air Force, and the T-55 tank, which was part of the tank unit that spearheaded the aggression of the Yugoslav army from the Pivka barracks.
+The exhibition enables visitors to relive war events through direct contact with important exhibits from that time.
+The exhibition displaying the advance of the Yugoslav unit includes the MiG-21 aircraft, the M-84 tank, and the BVP and BTR armored vehicles.
+The important “relics” of the 1991 war are also the Gazelle helicopter “Velenje TO-001”, the first aircraft to defect from the Yugoslav Military Air Force, and the T-55 tank, which was part of the tank unit that spearheaded the aggression of the Yugoslav army from the Pivka barracks.
 The collection also comprises several other army vehicles from that period.

-The exhibition “The Road to Independence” was recently complemented by the 3.6-metre-long and 1.6-metre-wide scale model of the former Yugoslav underground military airbase “Željava”.
-The newly acquired exhibit piece illustrates the mightiness of one of the largest military infrastructure projects in the former Yugoslavia which was until recently wrapped in a veil of mystery.
+The exhibition “The Road to Independence” was recently complemented by the 3.6-meter-long and 1.6-meter-wide scale model of the former Yugoslav underground military airbase “Željava.”
+The newly acquired exhibit piece illustrates the mightiness of one of the largest military infrastructure projects in the former Yugoslavia, which was until recently wrapped in a veil of mystery.

 RICH NATIONAL TANK-ARTILLERY AND AIRCRAFT COLLECTION